Scilab-RL/Scilab-RL/README.md

 ## File structure
 * The main script from which all algorithms are started is `train.py`.
 * The root directory contains shell scripts for automated testing and data generation.
-* The folder `experiment` contains all architectural stuff for evaluation.
+* The folder `experiment` contains `train.py` and `plot.py`, which can plot data generated during the training.

-    * `plot.py` is for plotting

-    * `testing_algos.py` is for defining testing parameters

-    * `testing_envs.py` is for defining testing environments

-    * `click_options.py` is for setting the global (model-independent) command-line parameters

-    * `check_error_logs.py`, `generate_testing_commands.py` and `validate_performance_testing.py` is for executing evaluations and tests.

-* The folder `ideas_baselines` contains the new HAC implementation and an implementation of HER.
+* The folder `ideas_baselines` contains the new HAC implementation, an implementation of HER, and SACVG (a version of SAC with variable gamma).
   Other new algorithms should be added here, too.
 For details on the specific algorithms, see below.
 * The folder `ideas_envs` should contain new environments (but we may also choose to put environments in a completely different repository).
-* The folder `interface` contains for each algorithm, both stable-baselines3 algorithms and the algorithms here, a file `config.py` and `click_options.py`.
-The click options file determines the kwargs passed on to the model (HAC, SAC, TD3, etc).
-These are specifyable as command-line options.
-The file `config.py` is right now just for determining the parameters to be used for generating a path name for the log directory.
+* The folder `conf/algorithm` contains configurations for each algorithm, both stable-baselines3 algorithms and the algorithms here.
+  It determines the kwargs passed on to the model (HAC, SAC, TD3, etc).
+  These are also overridable as command-line options, e.g. `algorithm.verbose=False`.
 * The folder `util` contains some misc utilities.
 * The folder `hydra_plugins` contains some customized plugins for our hyperparameter management system.